grafana/mimir/docs/sources/architecture/alertmanager.md

 - `-http.alertmanager-http-prefix` configures the path prefix for Alertmanager endpoints.
 - `-alertmanager.web.external-url` configures the source URLs generated in Alertmanager alerts and where to fetch web assets from.
+The path prefix set in `-alertmanager.web.external-url` should match the one set in `-http.alertmanager-http-prefix` (`/alertmanager` by default), ` otherwise HTTP requests routing may not work as expected.

 ### Using a reverse proxy